wso2/docs-choreo-dev/en/docs/tutorials/integrating-services-tutorial.md

     ![Resource Configuration](../assets/img/tutorials/inventory-service-api-trigger.png){.cInlineImage-half}

-4. To read and update the information in the order, define the required parameters.
+4. To read the information in the order, define the required parameters.

-    In this scenario, the information derived from each order are the names of the item ordered and the quantity required.
+    In this scenario, the information derived from each order includes the name of the item ordered, and the quantity required.

     Therefore, let's define the parameters via variables as follows:

     1. First, define a variable to contain the variables that define the parameters.

         To do this,  click **Variable**.

         Enter the following information: